JanssenProject/jans/docs/technical/README.md

 Each module directory will hold detailed technical documentation for that module.
 It should have README file that follows [Technical Overview Template](./technical-overview-template.md).
 Also create other directories as required and as mentioned in `Directory Structure` section below.

 ### Directory Structure
-Create directories within your module's directory as below to support your documentation
+Create directories within your module's directory as below to support your documentation.
- - `images` : to hold screenshots etc
+ - `images` : to hold screenshots and other images (Max size 1MB, preferrably `.png`)
- - `diagrams` : to hold interaction diagrams, class diagrams, sequence diagram etc
+ - `diagrams` : to hold interaction diagrams, class diagrams, sequence diagram.
+(Preferrably as PDF)